seeschweiler/contextforge/README.md

 ## Output Formats

-ContextForge supports three output formats:
+ContextForge supports four output formats:

 1. **Markdown** (default): A well-structured Markdown file with appropriate code blocks and syntax highlighting.
 2. **HTML**: An HTML file with syntax-highlighted code blocks, suitable for viewing in a web browser.
 3. **JSON**: A JSON file containing the project structure and file contents, useful for programmatic processing.
+4. **XML**: An XML file with a structured representation of the project, ideal for parsing and processing with XML tools.

 ## Examples

-1. Compile the current directory to the default output file:
+1. Compile the current directory to the default output file (project_name.md):
    ```
    python contextforge.py
    ```